microsoft/FluidFramework/examples/apps/cra-demo/README.md

 In this demo you will be doing the following:

 1. Install Create-React-App with Typescript
-2. Install Fluid and Fluid Data Objects
+2. Install Fluid Package Dependencies
 3. Import KVpair and Fluid Static
 4. Initialize React component
 5. Update the view